But that's where a lot of women end up.

 *Reference: SMARRT study (Systematic Multi-domain Alzheimer's Risk Reduction Trial).
 Dr. Kristine Yaffe at UCSF and Kaiser Permanente Washington, and funded by the NIH PubMed Central

-A free 30-minute Dementia Prevention Strategy Call.
+A free 30-minute Dementia Prevention Clarity Call.

 No pressure.
 Just an honest conversation about where you are, what you want, and whether working together makes sense.